CP Ships: Inter-war period (1919–1938)

 In 1939, the CP Ship Empress of Australia transported King George VI and his royal consort, Queen Elizabeth from London, England to Quebec City for the 1939 royal tour of Canada.
 This was the first-ever visit by the monarch to a dominion.
-The king chose to visit Canada using a Canadian luxury liner rather than an established English royal yacht.
+The king chose to visit Canada using a Canadian luxury liner rather than an established British royal yacht.
 Empress of Australia was considered to be a royal yacht after her use by the king.

 World War II (1939–1945)

 In World War II, the CP fleet carried over a million tons of cargo and a million troops and civilians during World War II.
 One CP ship, the freighter SS Beaverford, made the most notable military action in the company's history in 1940 as part of Convoy HX 84 when she engaged the German Deutschland-class cruiser Admiral Scheer for five hours before sinking with all hands, a sacrifice that allowed most of convoy HX 84 to escape.
 The company lost twelve vessels due to enemy action which is a larger loss than any Western company.
 Empress of Britain was the largest ship lost to enemy action during the Battle of the Atlantic.
 Losses also included all of its fleet of "Beaver ship" cargo liners.
 Company ships participated in both the Battle of the Atlantic and the Battle of the Pacific.
 Despite their extensive and dangerous war service, the CP mariners, part of the Merchant Navy, were denied veterans' benefits by the Canadian Government until 1988.